Brandon Aiyuk: 2023 season

 On April 28, 2023, the 49ers picked up the fifth-year option of Aiyuk's rookie contract.
-In Week 1 of the 2023 season against the Pittsburgh Steelers, Aiyuk had eight catches for 129 yards and two receiving touchdowns in a 30–7 win on the road, earning NFC Offensive Player of the Week.
-In Week 2 against the Los Angeles Rams, he injured his shoulder on his first catch of the game.
-Despite continuing play, he was designated as inactive for their Week 3 match against the New York Giants.
-In a Week 4 victory over the Arizona Cardinals, he had six receptions for 148 yards.
+During the season opener against the Pittsburgh Steelers, Aiyuk had eight receptions for 129 yards and two touchdowns in a 30–7 road victory, earning NFC Offensive Player of the Week.
+In the next game against the Los Angeles Rams, he injured his shoulder on his first catch of the game.
+Despite continuing play, Aiyuk was designated as inactive for their Week 3 match against the New York Giants.
+During a Week 4 victory over the Arizona Cardinals, he had six receptions for 148 yards.
 In a Week 11 victory over the Buccaneers, he had five receptions for 156 yards and a touchdown.
 Aiyuk started in all 16 games he played in.
 He had seven total games going over 100 receiving yards.
-He finished with 75 receptions for 1,342 yards and seven receiving touchdowns, and earned his first career All-Pro selection as a second-team wide receiver.
+He finished with 75 receptions for 1,342 yards and seven touchdowns, and earned his first career All-Pro selection as a second-team wide receiver.

-In the NFC Championship victory over the Lions, Aiyuk had a receiving touchdown.
-In the third quarter of the game, Aiyuk recorded a 51-yard reception off a pass that was deflected off of Kindle Vildor's helmet that helped get the 49ers into scoring position.
+During the NFC Championship Game against the Lions, Aiyuk had a receiving touchdown.
+In the third quarter of the game, he recorded a 51-yard reception from a pass that was deflected off of Kindle Vildor's helmet that helped get the 49ers into scoring position.
 In Super Bowl LVIII, Aiyuk had three receptions for 49 yards in the 25–22 overtime loss to the Kansas City Chiefs.

 2024 season

 On August 30, 2024, Aiyuk signed a four-year, $120 million contract extension with the 49ers.
-In Week 5 against the Arizona Cardinals, he had eight receptions for 147 yards in the 24–23 loss.
-On October 20, Aiyuk tore his ACL and MCL during the 49ers' Week 7 matchup against the Chiefs.
+During Week 5 against the Cardinals, he had eight receptions for 147 yards in the narrow 24–23 loss.
+Two weeks later against the Chiefs, Aiyuk tore his ACL and MCL.
 He was subsequently ruled out for the remainder of the season.

-He finished the 2024 season with 25 receptions for 374 yards in seven games.
+Aiyuk finished the 2024 season with 25 receptions for 374 yards in seven games and starts.

 2025 season

-On July 18, 2025, Aiyuk was placed on the PUP list as he works his way back from the ACL and MCL injuries he suffered last season.
+On July 18, 2025, Aiyuk was placed on the PUP list as he worked his way back from the knee injuries that he had suffered the previous October.

+On November 21, 2025, it was reported that the 49ers voided the guaranteed money in his contract for 2026 due to lack of participation.
+Aiyuk told the NFL Players Association (NFLPA) he was not interested in filing a grievance.
+On December 13, the 49ers placed Aiyuk on their reserve/left squad list.